Jettison200/barrber-shop/README.md

 # This is just a mock up for a barber shop >v<
-# Made it in two days really 0v0
+# Made it in two days really.